godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 -----------------

 The most common approach nowadays is to just use a single *base* resolution and then fit it to everything else.
-This resolution is how one expects most players to play the game (given their hardware).
+This resolution is how most players are expected to play the game (given their hardware).
 For mobile, Google has useful `stats <https://developer.android.com/about/dashboards>`_ online, and for desktop, Steam `also does<https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam>`_.

-As an example, Steam shows that the most common *primary display resolution* is 1920x1080, so a sensible approach would be to develop a game for this resolution, then handle scaling for different sizes and aspect ratios.
+As an example, Steam shows that the most common *primary display resolution* is 1920x1080, so a sensible approach is to develop a game for this resolution, then handle scaling for different sizes and aspect ratios.

-Godot provides a battery of very powerful tools to do this easily.
+Godot provides a several useful tools to do this easily.

 Base size